SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 [ARandomLonelyGirl](https://www.fimfiction.net/user/419652/ARandomLonelyGirl) flips the story right side up.

-Due to the rapid turning on the story, everypony falls to the ceiling then back onto the floor.
+Due to the rapid turning of the story, everypony falls to the ceiling then back onto the floor.

 Twilight groans.
 "Okay, I'm done.
 This story is over," she says before catching on fire.